kaitlynnewsad/PHPWork/README.md

 - newsad_assigment_01: Created a contact form that using PHP, HTML, and CSS.
 Used PHP to echo the users name, email, phone, remember me checkbox, and any other infomation.
 Scored an 100% on this assignmnet.

+ - Week 11: Form that ask for users information (name, phone, and email) and a photo.
+The photo is stored a folder called imgaes.
+Then the image and other                    information is added to a table in database called com_pro.
+Created the database and table in phpadmin in XAMPP.
+Also, had to connect                       the code to the localhost and used an if statement to see if it was connected or not.